lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 Both univariate and multivariate Brownian motion models result in traits that follow multivariate normal distributions.
 This is statistically convenient, and in part explains the popularity of Brownian models in comparative biology.

-## Simulating Brownian motion on trees
+## Section 3.6: Simulating Brownian motion on trees

 To simulate Brownian motion evolution on trees, we use the three properties of the model described above.
 For each branch on the tree, we can draw from a normal distribution (for a single trait) or a multivariate normal distribution (for more than one trait) to determine the evolution that occurs on that branch.
 We can then add these evolutionary changes together to obtain character states at every node and tip of the tree.